 And she did it all with a gentleness that only comes from God.
-Leah showed patience while she waited for rides and as she prayed for the salvation of her family, and she taught me to be quick to forgive.
+Leah showed patience while she waited for rides and as she prayed for the salvation of her family.
+She taught me to be quick to forgive.
 Everything she did was motivated by her love for God and for her family.

-At age 13, I gave my life to Jesus, and three years later, my parents gave their lives to Jesus – fruit of Leah’s faithful prayers.
+At age 13, I gave my life to Jesus.
+Three years later, my parents gave their lives to Jesus – fruit of Leah’s faithful prayers.

 I am who I am today because of her influence and prayers.
-Together with my pastor, Leah encouraged me to go to Bible college, and though she never had much money, she always made sure I had stamps to write home.
+Together with my pastor, Leah encouraged me to go to Bible college.
+Though she never had much money, she always made sure I had stamps to write home.

 Was she perfect?
 She would be the first to say, “Absolutely not!” but she was faithful.